ArshadMohammadTCD/ArshadMohammadTCD/README.md

 ### Goals for this year:
-- [X] Make a website. 💻
-- [ ] Migrate the website to Gatsby. ⚛
+- [] Build a Neural Network from scratch and do backpropagation
 ### Things im learning now:
-1. HTML/CSS/JS 🖼
-2. React ⚛
-3. React Native 📱
-4. Deep Learning and RL 🤖
+1. Deep Learning